SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 This phrase finds works about improving energy access and security.
 This phrase uses established phrases for these concepts; other phrases use broader terms for affordability and access.

-The general structure is *energy security/access phrases + action*. `increas*` is not used alone as there are many results using it talking about the results of e.g. energy povery.
+The general structure is *energy security/access phrases + action*. `increas*` is not used alone as there are many results using it talking about the results of e.g. energy poverty. `energy sufficiency` was tested (to do with having enough energy, equity and avoiding overconsumption), as was `energy NEAR/3 (dignity OR care)` but there were few relevant results at this time in this combination.

 ```Ceylon =
 TS=